Pedro Juan Soto: La Cautiva (Captive)

 La Cautiva, "The Captive", is the first of many short stories in the work Spiks.
 According to Yolanda Martinez-San Miguel in her article Female Sexiles?
 Toward an Archeology of Displacement of Sexual Minorities in the Caribbean, the 1973 English translated version of Spiks included an author's note explaining that the first short story was the last to be written.
 Soto used the order of the short stories to create a major theme of departure to set the stage for the rest of the collection.
 Soto uses The Captive to frame departure by writing about the exile of a 17 year-old girl named Fernanda, from Puerto Rico to New York, after she was caught cheating with her brother-in-law months before her sister's expected baby.
-Soto uses this story to extrapolate the diasporic phenomenon that was happening in Puerto Rico due to Operation Bootstrap, where many Puerto Ricans were forced to migrate due to the Coercive nature of financial dependance to the United States.
+Soto uses this story to extrapolate the diasporic phenomenon that was happening in Puerto Rico due to Operation Bootstrap, where many Puerto Ricans were forced to migrate due to the Coercive nature of financial dependence to the United States.
 Despite the major theme of forceful migration, Soto also explores the issues of patriarchy through the breaking of gender norms by the main character, highlighting the suppression of female sexuality.